Dynoom felt no qualms about his dismal advice to the Noad.

 He had so peculiarly hoped that there would be something special about them - and now it seemed that the hope became the proof! - the impetus behind his whole action in coming here - it all looked like paying off!

 Those particular two flames were so close to each other, they partially overlapped.
 How could that be?
 It was impossible that the world could contain two incarnations of the same person simultaneously.
-Dynoom was bewildered, but beneath the bewilderment he exulted like a hunter closing in on his prey.
+Dynoom was bewildered, but beneath the bewilderment he exulted.
+This was it, this was the triumph of a hunter closing in on his prey.
 Far, far ahead of his own conscious understanding, the Ghepion projected his plea:

 World Spirit, may I reach out and pinch those flames into one?